-At the outset of the hearing, I reviewed the following key documentation in this file:
+At the outset of the hearing, I reviewed the following key documents in this file:

-- Notice of Violation dated October 13th, 2005. - Request for a review from the Applicant received by the Tribunal on October 18th, 2005. - The report of the Respondent received by the Tribunal on October 28th, 2005. - Letter from the Applicant dated November 9th, 2005, with further submissions, along with a letter from her family physician dated November 24th, 2005.
+- Notice of Violation dated May 12, 2005. - Request for a review by the Applicant received by the Tribunal May 16, 2005. - Report of the Respondent received by the Tribunal on May 30, 2005.

-Upon ascertaining both parties had copies of these documents, they were entered on the record as evidence for the purpose of the hearing.
+These documents were then entered on the record as evidence for the purpose of the hearing.